yoiwa-personal/suid_sudo/README.md

 ### Initialization

-In the very beginning of the script, call `suid_emulate`.
-It will check whether it has a root privilege.
-If `sudo_wrap` option is set to true, the function will re-invokes itself via `sudo` when the privilege is not available.
+Call `suid_emulate` at the very beginning of the script.
+It checks whether the process has root privileges.
+If the `sudo_wrap` option is set to true, the function will re-invoke the script via `sudo` if root privileges are not present.

-When the root privilege is available, It will find out which user has invoked the script via `sudo`, and imitates the condition when the script were called as a "setuid program"; That is, it will set the real user-id to the invoking user, while keeping the effective user-id as root.
+When root privileges are available, it determines which user invoked the script via `sudo` and emulates the environment of a "setuid program": it sets the real user ID to the invoking user while preserving the effective user ID as root.

-After that, the script can switching between real and root user-ids as it wants.
-This module provides the following functions.
+After initialization, the script can switch between the real and root user IDs as needed.
+This module provides the following functions for this purpose:

-### Switching between users:
+### Switching Between Users

-The following four functions will set-up effective and real user-ids (as well as group ids) as appropriately:
+The following four functions configure the effective and real user IDs (as well as group IDs) accordingly:

-- temporarily_as_user: set effective user-id to the ordinary user, and keep root privilege to the real user-id.
+- `temporarily_as_user`: Sets the effective user ID to the ordinary user while keeping root privileges attached to the real user ID.

-- temporarily_as_root: set effective user-id to the root, and set real user-id to the ordinary user; effectively undoes other settings.
+- `temporarily_as_root`: Sets the effective user ID to root and the real user ID to the ordinary user (undoes `temporarily_as_user`).

-- temporarily_as_real_root: set both effective user-id and real user-id to the root.
-Useful when the script calls external programs which are "setuid-aware" (e.g. mount(8)).
+- `temporarily_as_real_root`: Sets both the effective and real user IDs to root.
+Useful when calling external programs that are setuid-aware (e.g., `mount(8)`).

-- drop_privileges_forever: set both effective user-id and real user-id to the ordinary user;  there will be no way to revert to the set-uid status.
-Required to call any untrusted programs such as editors.
+- `drop_privileges_forever`: Sets both the effective and real user IDs to the ordinary user permanently.
+Once called, privileges cannot be restored.
+Required before executing untrusted programs, such as text editors.

-These functions will update and restore some user-related environmental variables (such as HOME and LOGUSER) accordingly.
+These functions automatically update and restore user-related environment variables (such as `HOME` and `LOGNAME`).

-It can be used either as an ordinary function or as a context manager (Python) / iterator (Ruby/Perl).
-For example, either
+They can be used either as ordinary functions or as context managers (Python) / iterators (Ruby/Perl):

-    temporarily_as_user()
-    do_user_level_task...
-    temporarily_as_root()

-or

     # Python
     with temporarily_as_user:
-        do_user_level_task...
+        do_user_level_task()

     # Ruby/Perl
     temporarily_as_user {
-        do_user_level_task...
+        do_user_level_task
     }

-is possible.

-### Calling sub-program with privilege setting
+### Calling Sub-programs with Specific Privileges

-In Python, to call external programs with a specific privilege, pass one of the above functions to the `preexec_fn` argument of library functions in the "subprocess" module.
-For example,
+In Python, to execute external programs with specific privileges, pass one of the above functions to the `preexec_fn` argument of functions in the `subprocess` module:

     # Python
     import subprocess
     subprocess.call(args=["vi", "/tmp/file"],
                     preexec_fn=drop_privileges_forever)

-In Ruby/Perl, this module provides a wrapper function to spawn/system with privilege setting.
+In Ruby and Perl, this module provides wrapper functions for `spawn`/`system` with privilege settings:

     # Ruby
     spawn_in_privilege(:system, :drop_privileges_forever,
                        "vi", "/tmp/file")

-The first argument is a symbol either `:system` or `:spawn`, and the second argument is a symbol corresponding to the above four functions.
+The first argument is either `:system` or `:spawn`, and the second argument is a symbol corresponding to one of the four privilege functions.

-### Running some code in a sub-process
+### Running Code in a Sub-process

-To perform a bit of untrusted works under restricted privilege and still need to continue other work with the root privilege, you need to run that code in sub-process.
-Otherwise, `temporarily_as_user` is used for that purpose, such an untrusted code can regain the root privilege by calling `temporarily_as_root` or `seteuid`.
+To perform untrusted work under restricted privileges while needing to return to root privileges afterward, run that code in a sub-process.
+If `temporarily_as_user` is used directly in the main process, untrusted code could potentially regain root privileges by calling `temporarily_as_root` or `seteuid`.

+The `call_in_subprocess` and `run_in_subprocess` functions are provided for this purpose.
-For that purpose, `call_in_subprocess` or `run_in_subprocess` function is available.
-Both functions create a sub-process, run the given code in that sub-process, and send back a return value of that code to the parent.
+Both functions spawn a sub-process, execute the provided code within it, and send the return value back to the parent process.

-In Python, `call_in_subprocess` is useful in the following way:
+In Python, `call_in_subprocess` is used as follows:

-    ... calling code ...

     def job_to_do():
         drop_privileges_forever()
-        ... untrusted code ...
+        # ... untrusted code ...
-        return (...)
+        return result

     retvalue = call_in_subprocess(job_to_do)

-In Ruby/Perl, `run_in_subprocess` is available as follows:
+In Ruby/Perl, `run_in_subprocess` is used as follows:

     retvalue = run_in_subprocess {
         drop_privileges_forever
-        ... untrusted code ...
+        # ... untrusted code ...
-        (return value)
+        # (return value)
     }

-For security keeping, values transported from the sub-process are limited to those presentable in JSON or little more.
-Exceptions are also propagated to the caller, with value limitations: built-in exceptions are supported, and others are mapped to `WrappedSubprocessError` or some super-class exceptions.
+For security, values returned from the sub-process are limited to those serializable in JSON (or slightly extended types).
+Exceptions are also propagated to the caller with value restrictions: built-in exceptions are preserved, while custom exceptions are mapped to `WrappedSubprocessError` or generic parent exception classes.

-## User-side usage
+## User-Side Usage

-Users should invoke scripts via sudo.
-If the program uses `sudo_wrap` option, the script will also support direct invocation.
-In either case, `sudo` must be correctly configured to allow user invocation.
+Users should invoke scripts via `sudo`.
+If the program enables the `sudo_wrap` option, direct invocation is also supported.
+In either case, `sudo` must be configured properly to allow user execution.

-For safety purpose, the script will refuse to be called directly from the root user by default.
+For security reasons, the script will refuse to run directly from the `root` user by default.
-If the program has enabled `realroot_ok` options, it can be overcome by explicitly calling via sudo.
-(From the ordinary user, call as `sudo sudo scriptname`.)
+If the program enables the `realroot_ok` option, root invocation can be allowed when explicitly called via `sudo` (e.g., an ordinary user calling `sudo sudo scriptname`).

-### SUDO configuration
+### SUDO Configuration

-If the `sudo_wrap` option is enabled, the script will execute itself with a specific pattern of command line.
-Accordingly, `sudo` must be configured to match that invocation pattern.
+If the `sudo_wrap` option is enabled, the script re-executes itself with a specific command-line structure.
+Accordingly, `sudo` must be configured in `sudoers` to match that pattern:

- - If the `use_shebang` is enabled, put something like the following entry:
+ - If `use_shebang` is enabled, add an entry like:

         user ALL = (root:root) NOPASSWD: /full/path/to/script

- - If the `use_shebang` is not enabled, put something like the following entry:
+ - If `use_shebang` is disabled, add an entry like:

         user ALL = (root:root) NOPASSWD: /usr/bin/python3 -I -R /full/path/to/script *

-   The path to the interpreter should be replaced according to the system installation.
-The part `user` may be replaced by group specification (like `%group`) or by `ALL`.
-The tag `NOPASSWD:` may be removed, if you wish to let sudo ask user's passwords.
+   Replace the interpreter path according to your system installation.
+The `user` field can be replaced with a group (e.g., `%group`) or `ALL`.
+The `NOPASSWD:` tag can be omitted if password prompts are desired.

-   The options specified for the interpreter shall be the same as that specified in the `python_opts` or similar options inside the script.
+   Interpreter flags specified in `sudoers` must match those set in `python_opts` (or equivalent options) within the script.

-   If `inherit_flags` is enabled, list of options will vary according to various conditions: If `show_sudo_command_line` is enabled, you can see the exact sudoers line to set by calling the script with `--show-sudo-command-line` option.
+   If `inherit_flags` is enabled, the list of options will vary based on conditions.
+If `show_sudo_command_line` is enabled, running the script with `--show-sudo-command-line` will print the exact `sudoers` line required.

-You can limit _unintentional_ invocation of script explicitly via sudo by specifying something like:
+To explicitly limit unintentional direct execution via `sudo`, you can specify entries such as:

      user ALL = (root:root) NOPASSWD: /usr/bin/python3 -I -R /full/path/to/script ----sudo_wrap\=*

      user ALL = (root:root) NOPASSWD: /full/path/to/script ----sudo_wrap\=*

-but it can be easily circumvented by moderately clever users.
+Note, however, that determined users can circumvent command-line pattern restrictions.

 ## PORTING

-This module currently relies on the Linux implementation of the `/proc` filesystem to find out whether the script is called directly by "sudo".
-Porting to other POSIX.1 compilient Unix-like systems should be easy.
+This module currently relies on the Linux `/proc` filesystem implementation to determine whether a script was invoked directly by `sudo`.
+Porting to other POSIX.1-compliant Unix-like systems is straightforward.

-The Linux dependent code is inside the "called_via_sudo" function.
+The Linux-dependent logic is isolated within the `called_via_sudo` function.

-## Copyright
+## Copyright and License

 Copyright 2019 Yutaka OIWA <yutaka@oiwa.jp>